Where do I Find

 • Uinta River lower canyon upstream to headwater tributaries.
 While this reach is remote, a trail does parallel the stream.

-• Yellowstone River and Garfield Creek
+• Yellowstone River from Swift Creek trailhead upstream and Garfield Creek

 • Rock Creek upstream of Upper Stillwater Reservoir.
 While this reach is remote, a trail does parallel the stream.